aggarwalpuneet1011/FableAble/README.md

 ---
 ## Why

-Built for my daughter, 7yrs old.
+-Built for my daughter, 7yrs old.
 I'd built her typing tutors and story tools that she loves — all running on a laptop she can't access stuck in a traffic jam in Sakinaka.
 This is the same thing, minus the laptop dependency.
 ---
 ## Features